MickeyJ/lora_trainer/README.md

 ## Requirements

-- Python 3.10
+- Python 3.10.11
 - CUDA-capable GPU (recommended)
 - See requirements.txt for full package list

-## Image Sizes
+## Image Sizes and Memory Requirements

-- For SD 1.5: Images are automatically resized to 512x512
-- For SDXL: Images are automatically resized to 1024x1024
+- Input images can be any size - they will be automatically resized
+- Default training size is 512x512 (good for 8GB VRAM)
+- Can be increased with --image_size parameter:
+  - 512x512: ~8GB VRAM
+  - 768x768: ~12GB VRAM
+  - 1024x1024: ~16GB VRAM
+- Aspect ratio is preserved during resizing

 ## Testing